magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-44100-all-fpts-are-assigned-to-the-last-product-in-the-shopping-cart-and-reset-for-other-product.md

 <ins>Actual results</ins>:

-The FPT value from both items is shown under the second item.
+The FPT values from both items are shown under the second item.

 ## Apply the patch